ITPATJIDR/nginx_substitutions_filter/README.md

-# Express.js + Nginx with JavaScript Body Transformation
+# Express.js + Nginx with Lua Body Transformation

-This project demonstrates how to use Nginx's JavaScript module (`ngx_http_js_module`) to transform both request and response bodies, with Express.js as the backend application.
+This project demonstrates how to use Nginx with Lua scripting to transform both request and response bodies, with Express.js as the backend application.
 The setup transforms `username` to `name` in requests and back to `username` in responses.

 ## Project Structure